matzefriedrich/parsley/README.md

 ---

-Copyright 2024 - Matthias Friedrich
+Copyright 2024 - 2025 by Matthias Friedrich